sopier/djangobook-Updated-to-1.8/third-edition/chapter_01.rst

 Where it gets difficult is the vastly different interpretation of what actually happens at each layer - different frameworks implement the same functionality in different ways.
-One might say a certain function belongs in a view, while an other might vehemently defend the need for it to be in the controller.
+One framework "guru" might say a certain function belongs in a view, while an other might vehemently defend the need for it to be in the controller.

 You, as a budding programmer who Gets Stuff Done, do not have to care about this